Perevalov/qa_chatbots_exercises/Exercise_5/README.md

 ## Context

 Most of the novel applications have microservice architecture and our Question Answering systems are not an exception.
-In our context, every component of the system has to be separate microservice, in order to run everything more easier and efficiently it is proposed to use the [Qanary framework](https://github.com/WDAqua/Qanary).
+In our context, every component of the system has to be a separate microservice, in order to run everything easier, efficiently, quality-assured, and enable an exchange of components, we will use the [Qanary framework](https://github.com/WDAqua/Qanary) for implementing your application in this course.

 ## Learning Objectives